The-Best-Codes/discraft-js/README.md

 It provides a robust CLI and a set of tools to streamline the development process, allowing you to focus on creating amazing bot experiences.
 Think of it as a "batteries-included" approach, letting you get started quickly and efficiently.
 It's like Next.js for Discord bots.

-> Note: If you are viewing this documentation on npm, check out the [GitHub repository](https://github.com/The-Best-Codes/discraft-js) for more up-to-date documentation.
+> **Note:** If you are viewing this documentation on npm, check out the [GitHub repository](https://github.com/The-Best-Codes/discraft-js) for more up-to-date documentation.

 ## Table of Contents

+> **Looking for instructions on how to deploy to Vercel?** Check out the [Vercel Deployment Guide](https://dev.to/best_codes/make-a-free-ai-chatbot-with-discord-vercel-373l).

 - [🚀 Getting Started](#-getting-started)
   - [Installation](#installation)